DistrictDataLabs/yellowbrick/docs/api/classifier/class_prediction_error.rst

     # Draw visualization
     visualizer.poof()

+In the above example, while the ``RandomForestClassifier`` appears to be fairly good at correctly predicting apples based on the features of the fruit, it often incorrectly labels pears as kiwis and mistakes kiwis for bananas.

-In this example again, the `RandomForestClassifier` does a great job at correctly predicting accounts in default while it is a toss of a coin in predicting if they are current on bills.
+By contrast, in the following example, the ``RandomForestClassifier`` does a great job at correctly predicting accounts in default, but it is a bit of a coin toss in predicting account holders who stayed current on bills.

 .. plot::
     :context: close-figs